 About the Greater Detroit Association

-Did you know that there are more than 7,000 Phi Beta Kappa members in the Greater Detroit area?
+Did you know that there are more than 9,000 Phi Beta Kappa members in SE Michigan?

-If you are one of these members, join the Greater Detroit Association Phi Beta Kappa!
-Our association has a rich, 80-year history and provides Detroit area members with opportunities for networking and socializing, taking advantage of the city’s rich culture and history.
+If you are one of these members, join the Phi Beta Kappa Greater Detroit Association!
+Our association has a rich, 81-year history and provides its members with opportunities for networking and socializing, taking advantage of metro Detroit's rich culture and history.
 We also sponsor an annual scholarship award that recognizes some of the region’s most successful high school seniors.

 The Association is seeking to grow membership and expand programming.
-Reach out to us to learn more about plans for 2019 and beyond!
+Reach out to us to learn more about our plans in 2020 and beyond!

-The Greater Detroit Association has approximately 150 members across the metro-Detroit region.
+The Greater Detroit Association has approximately 150 members, concentrated mostly in metro-Detroit and Ann Arbor.
 Our members cover a wide range of backgrounds and professions, but all of us are interested in advancing Phi Beta Kappa’s ideals of recognizing student excellence, advocating for the arts and sciences in our community, and furthering our own love of learning.

-The Greater Detroit Association Phi Beta Kappa was established December 14, 1938.
+The Phi Beta Kappa Greater Detroit Association was established on December 14, 1938.

 Additionally, the Association has a history of offering scholarships to graduating high school students.
 At one point in our history we received a large grant from the Matilda Wilson Foundation, which allowed us to award several hundred scholarships totaling about $20,000 each spring.